vinhta1/Obsidian-Repository/SCCoM/Private/The Overarching Story.md

 Everyone thought it was just "the thing that distracts you".
 It fit the bill, and it was there.
 School got harder, work got harder, life got harder.
 You fail a class, you take another.
 You lose a job, you find another.
 What's one bad fever if you have lives to save?
 Then, Phillip's grandma was murdered in her medicine shop."

 # New Chinatown
-"The Baskin School of Engineering was built in 1997. "
+"Santa Cruz's University of California was founded in 1965.
+What people don't know is that while we were building upwards, we were also building downwards."